-Telling your boss what you really think can be a slippery slope, depending on your boss's disposition (and ego).
-Disagree with him and you could wind up on the unemployment line.
-But, being a yes man or woman and blindly supporting all his ideas probably won’t do much for your career (unless you work for Donald Trump).
+Telling your boss what you really think can be a slippery slope, depending on their disposition (and ego).
+Disagree with them, and you could wind up on the unemployment line.
+But being a yes man or woman and blindly supporting all their ideas probably won’t do much for your career either.

-3. Show Value
+3. Show value

-You were hired for a reason; this will be due to your qualifications, experience and personality, so don’t be afraid of adding value to the organisation- you know what you’re talking about so don’t be shy of voicing your opinion.
-Teri Hockett, Chief executive of ‘What’s for Work’ said: “Bosses want employees not only to agree with them but also be willing to speak up about the realities and challenges in the business that need to be addressed.
+You were hired for a reason; this will be due to your qualifications, experience and personality, so don’t be afraid of adding value to the organization - you know what you’re talking about, so don’t be shy of voicing your opinion.
+According to Teri Hockett, Chief executive of What’s for Work, “bosses want employees not only to agree with them but also be willing to speak up about the realities and challenges in the business that need to be addressed.
 Be the person that speaks with facts, confidence and reasonable suggestions that produce results.
 This builds your boss’s confidence in you.”

-4. Establish a Link of Open Communication
+4. Establish a line of open communication

 When you are talking to your boss, make sure you give off confident body language.
 Hold a tall posture and avoid fidgeting or slouching in your seat.
 Always keep eye-contact and lean into the conversation.
 There’s nothing worse than having an employee that is looking everywhere else in the room apart from the person they are having a conversation with.
 If you struggle with any of these points, practice before you have to approach your manager.

 6. Plan your time off